wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/configure-volunteer-management-settings/includes/5-exercise.md

 ## Use the onboarding template

-1. To use the onboarding template you have just created, switch to the **Volunteering** area from the bottom of the screen in Volunteer Management.
+1. To use the onboarding template you have created, switch to the **Volunteering** area from the bottom of the screen in Volunteer Management.

 1. Click on **Volunteers** from the left navigation menu and open the record for a volunteer.